Mykhailo Hrushevsky: Legacy

 Hrushevsky's portrait appears on the 50 hryvnia note.
 A museum in Kyiv and another in Lviv are devoted to his memory, and monuments to him have been erected in both cities.
-A street in Kyiv bears his name houses and the Verkhovna Rada (parliament) and many governmental offices.
+A street in Kyiv bears his name and houses the Verkhovna Rada (parliament) and many governmental offices.
 The Ukrainian Academy of Sciences recently initiated the publication of his Collected Works, in 50 volumes.